Sustainability Analysis · Supply Chain ESG

 EUDR Commodity Exposure

-The EU Deforestation Regulation (2023/1115), in force December 2024, restricts imports of commodities linked to deforestation.
-Filled bars indicate exposure level (5 = maximum).
+EU Regulation 2023/1115 restricts imports of commodities linked to deforestation.
+Filled bars show exposure level (5 = maximum).
+Source: European Commission.

 Data Sources & Methodology